-Francisco Franchetti is a Senior Economist at Compass Lexecon, based in Madrid.
+Francisco Franchetti is a Vice President at Compass Lexecon, based in Madrid.

 Francisco’s work involves the application of economic analysis to antitrust and competition policy cases based on specialized econometric techniques.
 During his years in consultancy, his work has focused on cases related to merger control, abuse of dominance, state aid, price-fixing, false advertisement, and general damages.
 Francisco has worked on cases before the European Commission, the U.S. Department of Justice, the U.S. Federal Trade Commission, and various competition authorities in other jurisdictions.
 Francisco has also worked on cases before the World Trade Organization, courts in EU member states and in the U.S.